alexnavarro/Scheduling/README.md

 ## Install

 I recommend you use [Android Studio](https://developer.android.com/studio/index.html) because the development is easier thant command line.
-It necessary create a directory named keys in the root and put your debug and prodcution keystore.
+It necessary create a directory named keys in the root and put your debug and production keystore.

 I'm using [Firebase Realtime Data Base](https://firebase.google.com/products/database/) and [Firebase Auth](https://firebase.google.com/docs/auth/) and you need configure it.